Massachusetts Estate Planning Lawyers

 Securing your assets and your future involves more than writing a will.

 We look at your entire personal, financial and health picture to provide comprehensive estate planning.
-Both you and your family will benefit as our experienced estate planning attorneys guide you through the creation of a will, submission for probate, distribution of your assets, and final accounting to the court, guaranteeing that your wishes will be carried out.
-We sometimes recommend a living trust as a sensible alternative to the expensive and troublesome probate process.
-We are also happy to help those with a family member who has died without a will in place.
+Both you and your family will benefit as our experienced estate planning attorneys guide you through the creation of estate planning documents that fulfill your needs and desires, for the efficient distribution of your assets, guaranteeing that your wishes will be carried out.
+We strongly recommend the employment of a living trust as a sensible alternative to the expensive and troublesome probate process, as well as to possible prevent your assets being eaten up by Medicaid or estate taxes.
+We are also happy to help those with a family member who has died without having done any estate planning.

 - Distribute estate assets precisely as you wish

-- Complete a Last Will & Testament and/or Living Will
+- Complete a Last Will & Testament, Durable Power of Attorney, Health Care Proxy & Living Will

-- Appoint executors, trustees, and a guardian for your minor children
+- Nominate a Guardian to care for your minor children

 - Protect assets from the costs of long-term care